fishi0x01/vsh/README.md

 `vsh` also supports a non-interactive mode (similar to `bash -c "<cmd>"`), which makes it easier to integrate with automation.

+Commands are tested against KV1 and KV2 backends.
-Integration tests are running against vault `1.3.4`.
+Further, the integration tests are running against vault `1.0.0` and `1.4.2`, i.e., there is a good chance that any version between will also be compatible.

 ## Supported commands